FacadeResearch/FacadeDecompilation/README.md

 You will also need a copy of the original game's assets in order for this to work, an installer can be found on the Internet Archive [here](https://archive.org/details/facade-installer-1.1b).

 # Building
-Since this project is huge I don't expect you to have much luck building animEgineDLL with Visual Studio, so please use cmake.
+Since this project is huge I don't expect you to have much luck building animEngineDLL with Visual Studio, so please use cmake.

 ```
 mkdir build